-The Acquisition and the WET Tender Offer will be treated as a purchase of WET by Amerigon, with Amerigon as the acquiring entity.
+The Acquisition has been treated as a purchase of W.E.T. by Amerigon, with Amerigon as the acquiring entity.
 The unaudited pro forma condensed combined financial information will differ from our final acquisition accounting for a number of reasons, including the fact that our purchase price allocation and estimates of fair value are preliminary and subject to change when our formal valuation and other studies are finalized.
 The differences that will occur between the preliminary estimates and the final acquisition accounting could have a material impact on the accompanying unaudited pro forma condensed combined financial information.

 The unaudited pro forma condensed combined financial information is presented for informational purposes only.
-It has been prepared in accordance with the regulations of the SEC and is not necessarily indicative of what our financial position or results of operations actually would have been had we completed the Acquisition and the WET Tender Offer at the dates indicated, nor does it purport to project the future financial position or operating results of the combined company.
+It has been prepared in accordance with the regulations of the SEC and is not necessarily indicative of what our financial position or results of operations actually would have been had we completed the Acquisition at the dates indicated, nor does it purport to project the future financial position or operating results of the combined company.
 The unaudited pro forma condensed combined statement of operations does not reflect any revenue or cost savings from synergies that may be achieved with respect to the combined companies except to eliminate certain costs and expenses associated with the Lawsuits.

-The historical results of operations of WET for the year ended December 31, 2010, have been prepared in accordance with International Financial Accounting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB") and reconciled to U.S. GAAP for the purpose of such presentation.
-We have incurred and will continue to incur certain non-recurring expenses in connection with the Acquisition and WET Tender Offer and the execution of the Bank of America credit facility.
-These expenses are currently estimated to be approximately \$8.2 million.
-In addition, we expect to pay fees and expenses of approximately \$5.8 million in connection with a contemplated offering.
-These estimated expenses are reflected in the pro forma condensed combined balance sheet as of December 31, 2010, as an adjustment to cash and equity, but are not reflected in the pro forma condensed combined statements of earnings for the year ended December 31, 2010, as they are not expected to have a continuing impact on operations.
+The historical results of operations of W.E.T. for the year ended December 31, 2010, have been prepared in accordance with International Financial Accounting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB") and reconciled to U.S. GAAP for the purpose of such presentation.
+We have incurred certain non-recurring expenses in connection with the Acquisition and the execution of the Bank of America credit facility.
+These expenses were approximately \$3.7 million and \$4.2 million, respectively.
+In addition, we have incurred fees and expenses of approximately \$5.9 million in connection with the sale of the Series C Convertible Preferred Stock.
+The acquisition expenses are reflected in the pro forma condensed combined balance sheet as of December 31, 2010, as an adjustment to cash and equity, but are not reflected in the pro forma condensed combined statements of earnings for the year ended December 31, 2010, as they are not expected to have a continuing impact on operations.